SohamMalakar/Fun-Assembly/README.md

 > $label
 ```

-Here, the compiler creates a label with the name `$label`.
+Here, the interpreter creates a label with the name `$label`.
 It can be used to jump to the label.

-> **_NOTE:_** Behind the scenes, the compiler creates a variable with the same name as the label and stores the current line number in the variable.
+> **_NOTE:_** Behind the scenes, the interpreter creates a variable with the same name as the label and stores the current line number in the variable.

 ---